TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

-> Note: This doc incorporates the Notes.txt file *BUT* only from Aug7; that was the latest preserved before the blue SanD was stolen (chk black?)
+> Note: This doc incorporates the Notes.txt file *BUT* only from Aug_07_23; that was the latest preserved before losing access to the blue SanDsk.

 # Architecture